smith36j/Specifications-Calculus-WeBWork-2026/README.md

  This work is licensed under a  Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License http://creativecommons.org/licenses/by-nc-sa/4.0/

+ MATH_249_Revised_Learning_Outcomes_F25.xlsx contains learning outcomes, classification based on Bloom's taxonomy and the WeBWork problem classification scheme.
+Course learning outcomes (CLOs) are used to organize and name WeBWork problems.

  WeBWork Problems are in the archive MATH249-WeBWork-2026.zip